4DGameEngine/opengl-poc/Style.md

 Be Sensible.
 If there is something really wrong with following the guidelines, and there is a reasonable alternative, then do it.

+## GLSL
+* GLSL files should end in '.glsl'
+* GLSL files should follow roughly the same formatting as C++, but not really strict on this.

 ## Indentation, Line Breaks
 * Lines should be STRICTLY 80 CHARACTERS OR LESS.
 (Whenever sane.)
 * Indents should be 4 spaces wide.